 Make tapioca balls.

-Once water comes to boil in a pot, put the tapioca balls in and wait until they start to float to the surface which should take a couple of minutes.
+The tapioca balls will start to float to the surface in a couple of minutes.
 Cover the pot and cook on medium heat for 15 minutes.
-Turn off the heat and let it sit in the hot water for 10 minutes.

 Stir every once in a while so that the boba don’t stick together.

 If your tapioca balls are different from the brand I’m using, follow the direction on the packaging.

 STEP 7: Strain tapioca balls.

 Drain the water out and you should be left with plump boba.

 STEP 8: Combine tapioca balls and brown sugar simple syrup.

 Take the dark brown simple syrup we made earlier and pour it into the pot with the boba.
 Stir to combine.

 The dark brown simple syrup will sweeten both the bubble tea and the tapioca balls.

 STEP 9: Lightly whip heavy cream and sugar.